We are fortunate to live in the current times of spectacular technological advancement.

 I love colors, they add the vibrancy you need in the office when struggling to focus on work.

-That’s why I’d recommend you to add life in your tiny manufactured home office by adding colorful wallpapers and several colored decorations all over the shelves and desk.
+That’s why I’d recommend you to add life in your tiny home office by adding colorful wallpaper and several colored decorations all over the shelves and desk.

 5. Hidden files

 We all understand how important office files are.
 Some could even be confidential.
 Here, we are trying to utilize every unused nook in a manufactured home and ensure the safety of important documents at the same time.

 What if you made a custom-built file cabinet or safe for the purpose?